Author: Vanessa Ngan, Staff Writer, 2006.

 Patients with solar urticaria must take measures to avoid or minimise sun exposure by following sun protection strategies.
 Oral antihistamines may be helpful in reducing weals and minimising pruritus but they rarely prevent the reaction altogether.

 For patients that react severely and are unable to manage their condition through preventative measures, phototherapy and/or photochemotherapy may be considered.
 These treatments desensitise the patient to UV radiation and are often performed prior to the summer months.
-Unfortunately desensitisation is often short-lived and repeat therapy is needed.
+Desensitisation is often short-lived and repeated therapy may be needed.

 See the DermNet NZ bookstore.